 Ha Giang is about 300 km northwest of Hanoi.
 The road to Ha Giang is quite twisted, there are usually two ways to go from Hanoi to Ha Giang.

 From Hanoi and the Northern provinces, you can choose a sleeper bus to get to Ha Giang.
 After traveling by bus from Hanoi to the city of Ha Giang, you can easily rent a motorbike or take a 16-seat bus to Dong Van and Meo Vac.
-Then you rest and visit the tourist attractions in Dong Van, Meo Vac.
 Travel by bus is the best choice because the distance from Hanoi to Ha Giang is both far and dangerous.
-You will save a lot of energy if traveling by bus.

-From Hanoi, you can take a sleeper bus to Ha Giang from Hanoi Old Quarter, My Dinh Bus Station or Noi Bai intersection with car fares only from 200.000 VND/ ticket/way.
+From Hanoi, you can take a sleeper bus to Ha Giang from Hanoi Old Quarter, My Dinh Bus Station, or Noi Bai intersection with prices from 200.000 VND/ ticket/way.

 By motorbike or car

-This way has the advantage of saving money, and free to move to favorite places.
+This way has the advantage of saving money and admiring the majestic landscape along the way.
 However, make sure you are experienced long-distance driver, and knowledgeable about the road from Hanoi – Ha Giang.
-If you do not know the way, you are easy to get lost, very time-consuming.
+If you do not know the way, you are easy to get lost and could be in danger.

 Directions from Hanoi to Ha Giang by motorbike or car

-Starting from Hanoi, there will be two directions for you to choose from.
-This route is nearly 300km long, so it will take 6-7 hours to arrive.
+In Hanoi, there will be two directions for you to choose from.
+This route is nearly 300 km long, taking 6-7 hours to arrive.

-Route 1: Take the Noi Bai – Lao Cai highway
+Route 1: Noi Bai – Lao Cai highway

-This route is quite easy to go, but only for cars and motorcycles are not allowed to move.
+This route is quite easy to go, but only for cars, motorcycles are not allowed to move.

 This route is for both motorbikes and cars.
 The road may be longer than several tens of kilometers.
 But this road is less traveled, so it is quite safe.